 Add the Manifest to Your Base HTML Template

-I suggest adding the HTML link for the manifest to the lowest level HTML template of your app, or, in the case of a pure client-side web app, its main index.html file, as it needs to be as visible by the browser client trying to install the app.
+file, as it needs to be as visible by the browser client trying to install the app.
 Adding this is simple.
-Assuming you are hosting this manifest at the path /static/manifest.json, simply add it to the <head> section:
+Assuming you are hosting this manifest at the path /static/manifest.json, simply add it to the <head>

 <link rel="manifest" href="/static/manifest.json">

-Create offline.html as an Alias to index.html
+as an Alias to index.html

-By default, the service worker code below will render /offline.html instead of any resource it can't fetch while offline.
-Create a file at <your-scope>/offline.html to give your user a more helpful error message, explaining that this data isn't cached and the user is offline.
+to give your user a more helpful error message, explaining that this data isn't cached and the user is offline.

-If you are adapting a single-page web app, you might want to make offline.html a symbolic link to your index.html file and have the offline 404 be handled inside there.
+file and have the offline 404 be handled inside there.
 If users can't get back out of the offline page, it can potentially confuse or strand users at a fairly useless "offline" screen.
 This obviates a lot of the point of progressive web apps in the first place.
 Be sure to have some kind of "back" button on all error pages.

-In macOS and Linux, you can symbolically link offline.html to index.html like this:
+In macOS and Linux, you can symbolically link offline.html

 $ ln -s index.html offline.html

-Create the Service Worker
+Creating the Service Worker for PWAs

 When service workers are used with the fetch event, you can set up caching of assets and pages as the user browses.
 This makes content available offline and loads it significantly faster.
 We are just going to focus on the offline caching features of service workers today instead of automated background sync, because iOS doesn't support background sync yet (although things are moving in a good direction).

-At a high level, consider what assets and pages you want users of your website always to be able to access some copy of (even if it goes out of date).
+At a high level, consider what assets and pages you want users of your website to always be able to access some copy of (even if it goes out of date).
 These pages will additionally be cached for every user to that website with a browser that supports service workers.
 I suggest implicitly caching at least the following:

-• Any CSS, JavaScript or image files core to the operations of your website that your starting route does not load
+- Any CSS, JavaScript or image files core to the operations of your website that your starting route does not load

-• Contact information for the person, company or service running the progressive web app
+- Contact information for the person, company or service running the progressive web app

-• Any other pages or information you might find useful for users of your website
+- Any other pages or information you might find useful for users of your website

 For example, I have the following precached for my portfolio site:

-• My homepage (implicitly includes all of the CSS on the site) /
+- My homepage (implicitly includes all of the CSS on the site)

-• My blog index /blog/
+- My blog index

-• My contact information /contact
+- My contact information

-• My resume /resume
+- My resume

-• The offline information page /offline.html
+- The offline information page

 This translates into the following service worker code: